 Doctors, nutritionists, fitness gurus, and probably about

-any person you know whose on a healthy weight-loss diet, literally
+any person you know who is on a healthy weight-loss diet, literally

 can’t stop singing the praises this peachy-pink treat.